 Photo Stream, without exception, has a lot of problems like:

 - Sometimes photos you added to a stream on your iPhone don’t sync and show up on the iPad

 - At times, Photo Stream doesn’t even recognize that you’ve taken photos (and so doesn’t add them to the stream library)

-We’ll take a look at how you can fix these problems.
-Remember, this is a broad solution channel and you might have to try them all before Photo Stream gets fixed.
+We’ll take a look at how you can fix the Photo Stream not working issue.
+Remember, this is a broad solution channel, and you might have to try them all before Photo Stream gets fixed.

 Did you change the default folder for Photo Stream in Windows (via iCloud Control Panel)?
 Well, that’s going to be a problem.

 If you change the folder to someplace else, do this: